Antique China Hutch Makeover | Step By Step

 This paint has a long 4 hour dry time, so it is very important to keep that in mind when recoating.

-Staining Hutch Legs and Shelves
+Stain Hutch Legs and Shelves

+I used General Finishes Walnut stain on the shelves and legs.
 I applied it with a foam brush and rubbed it back after each coat with a blue shop towel.
-Check out the best brushes for staining wood here.
-Read through this post to learn how to restain wood furniture.
+Check out the best brushes for staining wood here, and here’s staining a dresser darker and how to restain wood furniture with General Finishes gel stain for more detailed tutorials.

+After everything was dry, even though this paint does not necessarily need a top coat, my client wanted it antiqued.
 So I used Annie Sloan clear wax as a base over the entire piece.
-I applied it with a wax brush, wiping it back with a lint-free cloth.
+I applied it with a wax brush, wiping it back with a lint free cloth.

 Then while it was still wet, I used a smaller detail wax brush to apply dark wax to shade and antique in crevices and recessed areas as well as the corners and around any details.

-I used a lint-free cloth to soften the dark wax and blend it into the clear wax making sure to remove the excess in the same direction to prevent streaking.
+I used a lint free cloth to soften the dark wax and blend it into the clear wax making sure to remove the excess in the same direction to prevent streaking.

-Cleaning Old Hardware
+How to Clean Old Hardware

 I used Bar Keepers Friend with a nylon wire brush to clean up the original hardware.
 Learn more about how to clean old furniture hardware to make it shine again.
+Then I sealed it once it was clean and dry, using Rustoleum 2x matte clear coat to prevent any further tarnishing.

 Anne Michelle is a furniture artist in Northern Virginia that loves bringing beauty back to forgotten pieces.
 Her small business, Amini Design Ashburn, is a source for all things creative – furniture makeovers, artwork and small home decor items.